Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 A useful map _abstracts_: buildings become dots, roads become lines, elevations become contour lines.
 The map loses information (you cannot see individual windows) but gains tractability (you can plan a route).

-Similarly, abstract interpretation creates a "map" of program behaviors:
+Similarly, abstract interpretation creates a "map" of program behaviors.
-- _Concrete semantics_: all possible executions (infinite, uncomputable)
+- The _concrete semantics_ describes all possible executions—infinite and uncomputable.
-- _Abstract semantics_: a finite representation that safely over-approximates all executions
+- The _abstract semantics_ provides a finite representation that safely over-approximates all executions.

-The key property: _soundness_.
+The key property is _soundness_.
 If the abstract analysis says "property P holds," then P truly holds in all concrete executions.
 The analysis may report "don't know" (false positives) but never "safe" when the program is actually unsafe (no false negatives).